Authorities: One Dead in Multiple Vehicle Crash Near Colton

 Details are limited at this time.

-According to the Highway Patrol, there was more than one vehicle involved and one person has died.
+According to the Highway Patrol, two vehicles collided head-on, killing one person and injuring another.
+The injured person has serious but non-life threatening injuries.
 Highway Patrol is at the scene investigating and will be there for a while.

-This is a developing story, stay with KDLT News for the latest information.

-Note: UPDATE: Driver Killed Attempting To Pass Cars